Palencia and Suchitepéquez Water Filter Project – Guatemala

 This is the case in El Volcancito, Palencia and El Esfuerzo, Suchitepéquez where community members carry water from uncovered springs where water gathers in an open pit in the ground, leaving it exposed to contamination.
 The rural/urban disparity is not unusual in the developing world; but points to an opportunity to increase investment in clean water in rural communities.

-Of the 11 communities listed here, 5 child-feeding centers (45%) do not have an improved water sources.
+Of the 11 communities listed here, 5 child-feeding centers (45%) do not have an improved water source.
 Furthermore, even when an “improved” water source does exist in Guatemala, it is often still contaminated and likely to make people sick.
 This is more so the case with travelers and children, whose immune systems are not used to the local microbes, but waterborne pathogens put a strain on everyone’s health.

-With support from Water Charity, Feed the Children, Inc. will distribute 50 Sawyer filters in 10 different high-need rural communities, focusing on areas with high concentration of children such as schools, community feeding centers, and health centers.
+With support from Water Charity, Feed the Children, Inc. will distribute 50 Sawyer filters in 10 different high-need rural communities, focusing on areas with high concentrations of children such as schools, community feeding centers, and health centers.
 In each location, Feed the Children, Inc. will either identify an existing water committee or form a new one to take ongoing responsibility for the use and maintenance of the filters.
-Feed the Children, Inc. will train the committee on the simple maintenance procedure to keep the filters in optimal condition; and with the committee, carry out a series of educational activities using song, stories and drama to teach the local target population about the importance of drinking clean water.
+Feed the Children, Inc. will train the committee on the simple maintenance procedure to keep the filters in optimal condition; and with the committee, carry out a series of educational activities using songs, stories and drama to teach the local target population about the importance of drinking clean water.
 (These educational activities will be adapted from the Peace Corps’ “Healthy Schools” curriculum, developed and extensively field-tested by volunteers in Guatemala.)

 Water Charity has worked extensively with these Sawyer filters, and has even created an entire worldwide program to help distribute, install, and train people in their use.
 This project is part of this larger worldwide program.